 He holds a master’s degree in applied positive psychology (MAPP) – where he conducted primary research into the application of meditation in the workplace and its impact on resilience.
 He has formally trained as a mindfulness teacher according to the guidelines set out by the British Association of Mindfulness-Based Approaches – which used to be called the UK Network for Mindfulness-based Teacher Training Organisations.
 This training path is required by those wishing to teach MBCT (Mindfulness-based Cognitive Therapy), a derivative of MBSR (Mindfulness-Based Stress Reduction), recommended for certain conditions to the NHS by the National Institute of Health and Care Excellence (NICE) in the UK.
 He is also trained in the use of ACT – Acceptance and Commitment Therapy, which stems from the behavioural and cognitive therapy models.

 Mark’s 8-Week Mindfulness courses are also accredited with CPD Standards Office and represent 16 hours of recognised CPD, which can be evidenced with a CPD Standards Office certificate.

-Critically, he also regularly practices mindfulness; which is essential not only as a mindfulness teacher but also as a business owner and especially as a parent.
+He is also a Precision Nutrition certified nutrition coach and critically, he also regularly practices mindfulness; which is essential not only as a mindfulness teacher but also as a business owner and especially as a parent.